Lesbian Intimacy and the Sexual Response Cycle

 Orgasm: Multiple, Varied, and Deep

-- rhythmic muscle contractions
+- Rhythmic muscle contractions

-- emotional release, tears, laughter, affectionate words
+- Emotional release through tears, laughter, or affectionate words

 Resolution: Staying Connected

-- deep emotional bonding through presence
+- Emotional bonding through shared presence

-- comfort, reassurance, and aftercare
+- Comfort, reassurance, and aftercare

 Lesbian vs. Heterosexual Intimacy: What We Learn